Sports Direct

 Animals

-2 out of 5
+4 out of 5

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

-Sports Direct is owned by Sports Direct.
+Sports Direct is owned by Frasers Group.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Sports Direct “Very Poor”.
 These are a few factors influencing its score:

-• It follows an unsustainable fast fashion model with quickly changing trends and regular new styles.
+• It follows an unsustainable fast fashion model due to its consistently low price points and regular heavy discounts.

 • There’s no evidence it’s taking meaningful action to reduce water use.